-During any period of time when the Grantee is subject to the requirement in paragraph 1 of this award term and condition, the Grantee must submit the information required about each proceeding that:

-- a.
-Is in connection with the award or performance of a grant, cooperative agreement, or procurement contract from the Federal Government; - b.
-Reached its final disposition during the most recent five-year period; and - c.
-Is one of the following: - (1) A criminal proceeding that resulted in a conviction, as defined in paragraph 5 of this award term and condition; - (2) A civil proceeding that resulted in a finding of fault and liability and payment of a monetary fine, penalty, reimbursement, restitution, or damages of \$5,000 or more; - (3) An administrative proceeding, as defined in paragraph 5. of this award term and condition, that resulted in a finding of fault and liability and the Grantee's payment of either a monetary fine or penalty of \$5,000 or more or reimbursement, restitution, or damages in excess of \$100,000; or - (4) Any other criminal, civil, or administrative proceeding if: - (i) It could have led to an outcome described in paragraph 2.c.(1), (2), or (3) of this award term and condition;

-- (ii) It had a different disposition arrived at by consent or compromise with an acknowledgment of fault on the Grantee's part; and - (iii) The requirement in this award term and condition to disclose information about the proceeding does not conflict with applicable laws and regulations.
+- (a) General Reporting Requirement. - (1) If the total value of your active grants, cooperative agreements, and procurement contracts from all Federal agencies exceeds \$10,000,000 for any period of time during the period of performance of this Federal award, then you as the grantee must ensure the information available in the responsibility/qualification records through the System for Award Management (SAM.gov), about civil, criminal, or administrative proceedings described in paragraph (b) of this award term is current and complete.
+This is a statutory requirement under section 872 of Public Law 110-417, as amended (41 U.S.C.
+2313).
+As required by section 3010 of Public Law 111-212, all information posted in responsibility/qualification records in SAM.gov on or after April 15, 2011 (except past performance reviews required for Federal procurement contracts) will be publicly available. - (b) Proceedings About Which You Must Report. - (1) You must submit the required information about each proceeding that- - (i) Is in connection with the award or performance of a grant, cooperative agreement, or procurement contract from the Federal Government; - (ii) Reached its final disposition during the most recent five-year period; and - (iii) Is one of the following- - (A) A criminal proceeding that resulted in a conviction; - (B) A civil proceeding that resulted in a finding of fault and liability and payment of a monetary fine, penalty, reimbursement, restitution, or damages of \$5,000 or more; - (C) An administrative proceeding that resulted in a finding of fault and liability and your payment of either a monetary fine or penalty of \$5,000 or more or reimbursement, restitution, or damages in excess of \$100,000; or - (D) Any other criminal, civil, or administrative proceeding if- - (1) It could have led to an outcome described in paragraph (b)(1)(iii)(A) through (C);(2) It had a different disposition arrived at by consent or compromise with an acknowledgment of fault on your part; and - (3) The requirement in this award term to disclose information about the proceeding does not conflict with applicable laws and regulations.